 Who am I?

-It is a hard question to answer, but here is a brief bio:
+This is a hard question to answer, as our stories are ever-unfolding and developing, but here’s a brief snapshot:

 My name is Ahmad Deeb.
 I have over a decade of experience in community development, serving in multiple capacities, including as an Imam.
 I am a community psychologist, a pastoral counselor, and a teacher of Islam.